smartapp-ep/gatsby-starter-netlify-cms/src/pages/index.md

   description: >
     Some of us have retired, some work as part-timers, some as freelancers...

-    We have one thing in common: we love consulting yet it's not main source of income.
+    We have one thing in common: we love consulting yet do not rely on it as main source of income.
 description: 'Follow these steps to get your ERP up and running fast:'
 intro:
   blurbs: